underscoreio/essential-scala/src/pages/intro/object-literals.md

 title: Object Literals
 ---

 So far we've seen how to create objects of built-in types like `Int` and `String` and combine them into expressions.
 More useful programs will require us to create objects tailored to the problem we're solving.
 In fact, creating the right objects could be seen as the goal of programming in Scala.
-We will start by seeing how to **define objects**.
+We will start by seeing how to **declare objects** using **object literals**.

-We can define an empty object as follows:
+We can declare an empty object as follows:

 ~~~ scala
 scala> object Test {}
 defined module Test
 ~~~

-Like variable declarations, object declarations are not expressions -- they simply bind a name (`Test`) to a value (an empty object).
+An object declaration is not an expression -- it does not evaluate to a value.
+Rather, it binds a name (`Test`) to a value (an empty object).
 Notice that Scala tells us it has defined a **module**.
 We'll see what this means later.

-Once we have defined `Test` we can use it in simple expressions, the simplest of which is just the value itself:
+Once we have bound the name `Test` we can use it in simple expressions, where it evalutes to the object we have declared.
+The simplest expression is just the name on its own, which evalutes to the value itself:

 ~~~ scala
 scala> Test